inkeep/create-agents-template/README.md

 ### Agent Configuration

-Your graphs are defined in `src/default/weather.graph.ts`.
+Your graphs are defined in `src<project-name>weather.graph.ts`.
 The default setup includes:

 - **Weather Graph**: A graph that can forecast the weather in a given location.

-Your inkeep configuration is defined in `src/default/inkeep.config.ts`.
+Your inkeep configuration is defined in `src/<project-name>/inkeep.config.ts`.
 The inkeep configuration is used to configure defaults for the inkeep CLI.
 The configuration includes:

 - `tenantId`: The tenant ID
 - `projectId`: The project ID